Jim Hurtubise: Championship Car career

 obsolete several years before.
 The engine failed on the first lap, and he finished last.

-In 1966, he entered a rear-engine car, which was taking over from the front-engine roadsters as the standard for the race, and finished 17th.
+In 1966, Hurtubise entered a rear-engine car, which was taking over from the front-engine roadsters as the standard for the race, and finished 17th.

 The Mallard

-After failing to qualify in 1967, in 1968 he ran the last front-engine car to date in the race.
+After failing to qualify in 1967, in 1968, Hurtubise ran the last front-engine car to date in the race.
 He and his brother Pete designed and built the new roadster in their garage, naming it the "Mallard".
 He claimed the car was lighter than previous roadsters, which would allow it to be competitive with the other rear-engine cars.

-From 1969 through 1971, he would continue to attempt to qualify with the roadster, but failed to make the field, which was now fully rear-engine cars.
+From 1969 through 1971, Hurtubise would continue to attempt to qualify with the roadster, but failed to make the field, which was now fully rear-engine cars.